cheapest places in new york to live

 Weston Mills

-Number 4, Weston Mills, a hamlet in Cattaraugus County, offers a median home value of $81,800 and a median household income of $52,991, providing a peaceful small-town atmosphere, high employment, and job growth rates, ideal for families and retirees.
+Continuing the list, number four, Weston Mills, a hamlet in Cattaraugus County, provides a median home value of $81,800 and a median household income of $52,991.
+While slightly isolated, Weston Mills offers a peaceful lifestyle and excellent opportunities for families and retirees.

 Bridgeport